stevenjlho/leetcode/solutions/55. Jump Game/README.md

 ## Approach

-1. Start with `lastPosition` set to the last index of the array.
-This represents the current goal - the minimum index from which the last index is reachable.
+1. Start with `lastPosition` by assuming the last index of the array as the initially last reachable position.
-2. Loop through the array from the second-to-last element to the start.
-For each index `i`, check if the last position is reachable from `i` (i.e., `i + nums[i] >= lastPosition`).
-If it is, update `lastPosition` to `i`.
+2. Loop through the array from right to left, starting from the second-to-last element.
+For each element, check if the sum of its index and its value (the maximum distance it can jump) is greater than or equal to the last reachable position.
+   - If true, it means this position can reach the last reachable position, so update the last reachable position to the current index.
-3. After the loop, if `lastPosition` is `0` or less, the last index is reachable from the start.
+3. After the loop, if the last reachable position is at the start of the array (or before), it indicates that the end is reachable from the start.

 ## Complexity